HenriquesLab/manuscript-rxiv-maker/README.md

 ```

 This will:
-1. Execute all Python figure generation scripts
+1. Execute all Python scripts to fetch current arXiv data and generate statistics
+2. Create all figures from source data and scripts
-2. Process the Markdown content
+3. Process the Markdown content with embedded dynamic values
-3. Generate a publication-ready PDF in `MANUSCRIPT/output/`
+4. Generate the complete preprint PDF in `MANUSCRIPT/output/`

 ### Other Commands